pradeephubgit/appsignal-docs/source/application/tagging.html.md

 There are 4 kind of sample data.

 1. Session data
-    * This stores the session/cookie data by default; you do not have to pass these in explicitly.
+    * This stores the session data by default; you do not have to pass these in explicitly.
 AppSignal picks these up automatically (if you are using frameworks),
 2. Params
    * If you are using Ruby on Rails or a Phoenix framework, then AppSignal will fill in the action params for you here automatically.
 3. Environment